Kraego/Guides-Cheatsheets/git_commands.md

 ## Update credentials

 When using username/password instead of PAT's and credentials have changed
-  * `git config --global credential.helper manager-core --replace-all` (followed by pull or clone)
+  * `git config --global credential.helper manager --replace-all` (followed by pull or clone)

 ## Show History with branches